 Social norms and economic realities mean that child labour is widely accepted and very common in Bangladesh.
 Many families rely on the income generated by their children for survival, so child labour is often highly valued.
 Additionally, employers often prefer to employ children because they are cheaper and considered to be more compliant and obedient than adults.
 When children are forced to work, they are often denied their rights to education, leisure and play.
 They are also exposed to situations that make them vulnerable to trafficking, abuse, violence and exploitation.
-Millions of children are reported not to attend school, however estimates vary.
+Millions of children are reported not to attend school; however, estimates vary.
 Among children aged 5-14, about five million, are economically active.
 "Child labour" is a narrower concept than "working children".
-According to the International Labour Organisation(Child labour is work that exceeds a minimum number of hours, depending on the age of a child and on the type of work) definition working children aged 5-17 are 7.4 million, working children aged 5-14 are 4.7 million, child labourers aged 5-17 are 3.2 million and 421,000 are child domestic workers in Bangladesh.
-Again BBS report shows there are about 3.2 million child labourers in Bangladesh.
+According to the International Labour Organisation (Child labour is work that exceeds a minimum number of hours, depending on the age of a child and on the type of work) definition, working children aged 5-17 are 7.4 million, working children aged 5-17 are 3.2 million, and 421,000 are child domestic workers in Bangladesh1.
+Again BBS report shows there are about 3.2 million child labourers in Bangladesh2.